ASEAN meeting grapples with trade war, territorial disputes

 “If they do things that are not nice to us, we have to be not nice to them,” he said.
 “If you cut back some imports of palm oil from Malaysia, we can cut back our imports from them.”

-“We should have one voice,” he said.
+“We should have one voice,” Mahathir said.
 “If you go it alone, you will be bullied.”

-Trump opted not to attend the ASEAN and other regional meetings outside Thailand’s capital, Bangkok, that begin later Saturday and run through Monday.
-Many other regional leaders are attending, including Chinese Premier Li Keqiang, Japan’s Prime Minister Shinzo Abe and Indian Prime Minister Narendra Modi.
+Trump opted not to attend the ASEAN and other regional meetings outside Thailand’s capital, Bangkok, that were to begin later Saturday and run through Monday.
+Many other regional leaders are attending, including Chinese Premier Li Keqiang, Japanese Prime Minister Shinzo Abe and Indian Prime Minister Narendra Modi.
 Trump and Vice President Mike Pence are said to be busy with campaigning on behalf of fellow Republicans.

 Mahathir, who is 94 and known for not mincing his words, had some harsh things to say about the U.S. leader and his policies, describing Trump as “not a very nice man.”